LogicQuack/Academic-Labs/README.md

 # Academic-Labs

-Tracking the labs I do for school
+This Repository is to allow me to track all the labs I am doing during my degree while I work to obtain a Bacholer's.